sponge2017/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Code book for Getting and Cleaning Data course project

-In "tidy data.txt" files, there are 81 fields
+In "tidy data.txt" files, there are 81 fields in total.
+They are listed either in "Observation Identifiers" or "Measurements" group below.

 ### Observation Identifiers
-* Subject: integer, with value range: 1 to 30
+* Subject: integer, with value range: 1 to 30.
+It is the ID for each participant of the experiment.
-* Activity: factor with 6 levels: LAYING, SITTING, STANDING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS
+* Activity: factor with 6 levels: LAYING, SITTING, STANDING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS.
+They are the activities of the participants that were measured during the experiment.

 ### Measurements
 * tBodyAccMeanX_mean: num